Network

 06

-However, modern CDNs can employ workarounds here to speed up the transfer of data.
-They flexibly accelerate the flow of data in real time and enable optimized routing paths for transferring dynamic content.
+Modern CDN providers use appropriate workarounds to accelerate the transfer of data.
+They accelerate the data flow flexibly and in real time and enable optimized routing paths for the data transfer of dynamic content.

 07

-When looking for a suitable CDN provider, companies are confronted with a wide range of services.
-The following criteria will help you choose the right partner:
+When looking for a suitable CDN provider, companies are faced with a wide range of options.
+In addition to traditional CDN providers that focus purely on the accelerated delivery of content, there are also specialized protection service providers on the market that offer comprehensive security solutions in addition to performance.
+The following criteria will help you choose the right CDN service:

 Traffic Management

-When choosing a CDN provider, it is crucial to ensure that the provider offers network security services and, for example, provides protection from distributed denial of service attacks.
-Secure bot management is also essential.
+When choosing a CDN provider, it is essential to ensure that it offers network security services and protects against distributed denial of service attacks (DDoS), for example.
+Furthermore, secure bot management is elementary.

 Subway tunnel